 It took me some time to persuade myself that I should indeed try to use it.
 I had control of the drop weight machine at the centre and could experiment with it for myself.
 After extensive trials it dawned on me that indeed this idea could catch on.
 I also extensively research different belaying methods for comparison.
-Such as comparing the forces which would be passed onto the actual belay when using this new device or the waist belay.
-I also did many more test, too compexed to record here, which eventually convinced me that it could become a useful piece of equipment.
+Such as comparing the forces which would be passed onto the actual belay when using this new device against the waist belay.
+I also did many more test, too complexed to record here, which eventually convinced me that it could become a useful piece of equipment.
+Eventually this report was sent to the Technical committee of the BMC , who unfortunately lost it!

-This new device now called 'Stitch Plate'came out way ahead of anything used at the time.
+This new device now called 'Stitch Plate' came out way ahead of anything used at the time.
 I was able to do these tests as P.Y.B as we had purchased a stat meter (an analog clock which can measure maximum forces reached at a given point in time).
 This could be placed within various parts of the belaying system.
 The final approval of course had to come from its actual use whilst climbing.
 For the following six months I took it climbing with me, until finally coming to the conclusion that not only would it make climbing safer, it would also increase our ability at the centre to allow students to lead climbs and hold each others ropes when belaying.
 Until then it had always been a hit and miss affair as to whether to allow clients to hold each others ropes in a leading situation, even holding a second could be problematic.
 It was far too easy for them to just let go of the rope, either as a leader holding a second or a second belaying the leader.
-We as instructor at the time always had in our minds that we may be soloing the routes we took students on.
+We, as instructor at the time, always had in our minds that we may be soloing the routes we took students on.
 When clients were waist belaying other seconds it was important that an instructor or guide always kept a hand on the rope just in case the client let the rope go.